WiX-Toolset-Pills-15mg/My-First-Installer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Improvement Suggestion
-about: Do you have any improvement idea for this pill?
-I am eager to hear it.
+about: Provide a suggestion for the current pill.
 title: ''
 labels: ''
 assignees: ''